PerfLab-EXaCT/.github/profile/README.md

 <!-- * [FastFlow](https://github.com/pnnl/datalife): -->

 * [DaYu](https://github.com/pnnl/DaYu):
 The increasing use of descriptive data formats (e.g., HDF5, netCDF) helps organize scientific datasets, but it also creates obscure bottlenecks due to the need to translate high level operations into file addresses and then into low-level I/O operations.
 DaYu is a method and toolset for analyzing (a) semantic relationships between logical datasets and file addresses, (b) how dataset operations translate into I/O, and (c) the combination across entire workflows.
+DaYu's analysis and visualization enables identification of critical bottlenecks and reasoning about remediation.
+With DaYu, one can extract workflow data patterns, develop insights into the behavior of data flows, and identify opportunities for both users and I/O libraries to optimize the applications.

 * [TAZeR](https://github.com/pnnl/tazer):
 TAZeR (Transparent Asynchronous Zero-copy Remote I/O) is a remote I/O framework for transparently minimizing the access latencies of remote I/O in workflows.